 Munich (München in German) is the second biggest city in Germany after Berlin and is located in the south of Germany.
 Capital of the state of Bavaria, Munich and the surrounding region are famous around the globe not only for hosting Oktoberfest and for the rich Bavarian culture, but also for the wonderful landscape!
 Close to the Austrian border, from Munich, you can easily reach (by train or car) the Bavarian Alps and some scenic hiking and skiing regions.

 What else is great about Munich?
 The universities of course!
-Munich is home to more than 10 universities that have more than 150 English-taught master’s programs available to international students.
+Munich is home to more than 10 universities that have more than 150 English-taught bachelor's and master’s programs available to international students.
 Using our StudyFinder, students are able to customize their search results so they can view all of the relevant study programs for them!
 Our unique filters allow for students to narrow down programs to find their perfect fit.
 This article serves as a starting point to introduce you to universities in Munich so that you can find your dream degree program!

 The Two Largest Unis: LMU and TUM